 If you’re wondering about when your child should start learning English, have a look at our article on the best time to start learning English.

 Children love cartoons.
 A great way to teach very young children English is with the help of cartoons in English as it can often be a great way to get very young children used to hearing English.
 They’ll pick up words and phrases as a result.
-Thanks to digital television and the internet, there are now so many educational cartoons for children to learn English while having fun.
+Thanks to digital television and the internet, there are now so many educational cartoons for children to learn English online while having fun.

 While Dora the Explorer is one of the most popular, it’s not the only one.
 However, remember that Dora isn’t a purely English cartoon as she also speaks Spanish.
 However, if your child speaks Spanish, there's no problem!